Aricg/puppet-HA-postgres-rabbit-redis/README.md

 ------

 This setup is running quite nicely in my lab right now (KVM machines) However Puppet needs to be run ~ twice on each node, so that the pubkeys can be shared between postgres accounts (passwordless ssh for replication rsync's)
-Im still learning about puppet so I have amny improvments to add to these modules.
+Im still learning about puppet so I have still have improvments to add to these modules.
 For example, if you only have on rabbit node, you need to set multiple nodes to false, and then I run some ugly logic to create the config file thereafter.
 (I know that there is a better way!)